seynur/blog/_posts/2024-02-19-syslog-data-collection-with-custom-implementations.md

 # Splunk Connect for Syslog (SC4S): Installation, Usage & Implementations

 This blog outlines the usage of SC4S to import syslog input data into Splunk, addressing various use cases including custom and complex configurations.
-From installation of SC4S and establishing connections to ensuring accurate timestamping and field mappings on indexed data, each step is crucial for effective log management and analysis.
+From the installation of SC4S and establishing connections to ensuring accurate timestamping and field mappings on indexed data, each step is crucial for effective log management and analysis.
 By providing insights and tips, this article aims to empower users to optimize their syslog integration process, ensuring accurate and actionable insights from their log data within Splunk.
 If you want to learn more information about SC4S you can check [Splunk Connect for Splunk](https://splunk.github.io/splunk-connect-for-syslog/main/) official documentation page, [Splunk Connect for Syslog: Extending the Platform](https://conf.splunk.com/files/2020/slides/PLA1454C.pdf) .conf2020 presentation and [Syslog Data Collection (SC4S) for Splunk and Custom Inputs](https://blog.seynur.com/splunk/2021/01/26/syslog-data-collection-sc4s.html) blog written by Splunk, Mark Bonsack/Ryan Faircloth and Merih Bozbura Türk respectively.
-After reading this, you may also want to check [github page of SC4S](https://github.com/splunk/splunk-connect-for-syslog) and [syslog-ng administration guide](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.25/administration-guide/parser-parse-and-segment-structured-messages/parsing-dates-and-timestamps/options-of-date-parser-parsers/) to understand and to create different types of filters in the future for your custom or known vendor inputs.
+After reading this, you may also want to check [the GitHub page of SC4S](https://github.com/splunk/splunk-connect-for-syslog) and [syslog-ng administration guide](https://www.syslog-ng.com/technical-documents/doc/syslog-ng-open-source-edition/3.25/administration-guide/parser-parse-and-segment-structured-messages/parsing-dates-and-timestamps/options-of-date-parser-parsers/) to understand and to create different types of filters in the future for your custom or known vendor inputs.

 SC4S, Splunk Connect for Syslog is an open-source and Splunk supported solution that utilizes syslog-ng (Open Source Edition) to transport data directly to Splunk via the Splunk HTTP Event Collector (HEC) without reading data from somewhere on the disk [[1]](https://splunk.github.io/splunk-connect-for-syslog/main/).
 This also implies that there is no requirement for a Universal/Heavy Forwarder or extensive disk space on SC4S server(s) during the data collection process.